-In Section \ref{sec:diagop} it is shown that the logarithmic behavior is essentially optimal on Hilbert spaces by means of a scale of examples of Schauder basis multipliers.
-More precisely, in Theorem \ref{sharpnesslog}, we see that for any $\gamma<1$, we find a suitable sectorial operator on $L^{2}(-\pi,\pi)$ such that $b(\veps)$ grows like $|\log(\veps)|^{\gamma}$.
-Moreover, in the examples we also focus on tracking the dependence on the sectorality constant.
+In Section \ref{sec:diagop}, we show that the logarithmic behavior is essentially optimal on Hilbert spaces by means of a scale of examples of Schauder basis multipliers.
+More precisely, Theorem \ref{sharpnesslog} states that for any $\gamma<1$, there exists a sectorial operator on $L^{2}(-\pi,\pi)$ such that $b(\veps)$ grows like $|\log(\veps)|^{\gamma}$.
+In the examples we also focus on tracking the dependence on the sectorality constant.

 \textit{Square function estimates} or \textit{quadratic estimates} play a crucial role in characterizing bounded $\Hinf$-calculi for sectorial operators, see \cite{cowlingdoustmcintoshyagi,Yakubovich2011,KaltonWeis01,KunstmannWeis04,mcintoshHinf}.
-On Hilbert spaces this means that an estimate of the form
+On Hilbert spaces this means that for some function $g\in\Hinf$ an estimate of the form

 has to hold and an analogous one for the adjoint $A^{*}$.
 Whereas it is known that such an estimate for only one of $A$ or $A^{*}$ is not sufficient for a bounded calculus, as shown by Le Merdy in \cite{LeMerdy2003}, we show in Section \ref{sec:Squarefunct} that a single estimate does improve the situation in the way that $b(\veps)=\mathcal{O}(\sqrt{|\log\veps|})$ then.
 Again, by means of an example it is shown that this behavior is essentially sharp.